pravega/pravega/documentation/src/docs/metrics.md

 Following are the two types of metrics:

-1. **Global Metric**: Values are directly associated to the metric name that appears in this file.
-These can be used when we want to report metric values that applies to the whole Pravega cluster (e.g., number of bytes written, operations).
+1. **Global Metric**: `_global` metrics are reporting global values per component (Segment Store or Controller) instance, and further aggregation logic is needed if looking for Pravega cluster globals.
 For instance, `STORAGE_READ_BYTES` can be classified as a Global metric.

 2. **Object-based Metric**: Sometimes, we need to report metrics only based on specific objects, such as Streams or Segments.
 This kind of metrics use metric name as a base name in the file and are "dynamically" created based on the objects to be measured.